yuryatin/covid19_age_adjusted_mortality/README.md

 ## Compatibility
 ### C code:
     In order to speed up calculation, the C code uses POSIX threads.
 Therefore, this code is designed for MacOS and Linux environment, not natively for Windows.
+This particular code was written for MacOS.
 ### Python script:
     It needs the following non-standard modules: numpy, pandas, and packages scipy and matplotlib.